-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-This amount will be decreased slightly on a yearly basis until the current program ends.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lawrence solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Lawrence solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.